FAQ for Complainants

 What information and materials will I receive about the case and the complaint in order to best prepare for the hearing?

-A staff member from the Student Conduct will review the incident report with you during one of your first meetings.
+A staff member from the Student Conduct will briefly review the concerns that the university has received during one of your first meetings.
 Additionally, you will receive a full copy of the current case file prior to any hearing procedures.
 Other resources, including rights and responsibilities as well as other relevant forms, are sent to students through electronic correspondence from Student Conduct.

 Who can I bring to the hearing with me?